 The Wadworth Shires

-In their heyday, before the arrival of the internal combustion engine, more than 40 Shires were used by the Brewery to deliver their already famous beers to local inns and hostelries.
+In their heyday, before the arrival of the internal combustion engine, more than 40 Shires were used by the Brewery to deliver our already famous beers to local inns and hostelries.
 Ponies and traps were used by the Brewery's representatives to call on customers.

-Harness and drays were made to specification - the handmade collars are specific to each horse, but their harness is fully adjustable.
+Harness and drays are made to specification - the handmade collars are specific to each horse, and their harness is fully adjustable.
 We have five drays - two for everyday work and three that are used solely for shows and public relations events, one of which is a 1903 model that has been beautifully restored, and a modern dray which can be used with a single horse.